CVisionk/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 key argument will be always a string
 If a key doesn’t exist, the dictionary won’t change You are not allowed to import any module

+ ### 9-multiply_by_2.py
+Write a function that returns a new dictionary with all values multiplied by 2

+Prototype: def multiply_by_2(a_dictionary):
+You can assume that all values are only integers Returns a new dictionary
+You are not allowed to import any module

+ ### 10-best_score.py
+Write a function that returns a key with the biggest integer value.

+Prototype: def best_score(a_dictionary):
+You can assume that all values are only integers
+If no score found, return None
+You can assume all students have a different score
+You are not allowed to import any module